eaCe/components/README.md

 A simple spinner component.

+## Dialog

+A native dialog component.
+It uses the native HTML dialog element and the `showModal` and `close` methods to show and hide the dialog.

 ## Usage

 To use these components, simply include the HTML code in your project and ensure you have Tailwind CSS and Alpine.js